zhjilin/RSLC/readme.txt

 3.2  SSMD_calculator.sh

-This can be used in a time course experiment.
-For example when one wants to compare several time points of the screen with one control (Day4 vs Day10, Day15, Day20, Day30)
+This can be used for pairwise comparison of several treatments (i.e. time points) with one control (Day4 vs Day10, Day15, Day20, Day30)

-This shell script is wrapper to parse the big table in order to get pairwise tables (traits against control) to calculate SSMD score.
+This shell script is a wrapper to parse the big table in order to get pairwise tables (traits against control) to calculate SSMD score.
 Five arguments must be provided.

 To see the help information:
 ./SSMD_calculator.sh